 - Garlic-also used to give the tomato sauce more flavor

 How do I make the tomato sauce?

 Something I would love to start doing more of is making my own pasta sauces and then saving them in the freezer for use at a later date.
 Until then, something that I do for some meals is make a semi-homemade version.
 This particular sauce is made with an organic canned tomato sauce with no added seasonings to begin with but I add my own fresh herbs, minced garlic, and a good quality olive oil.

 For this dish, I used thicker cuts of salmon filets.
 Using a more thin filet will significantly alter the cooking time so just keep this in mind.
 You can choose to leave the skin on if this is your preference but I chose to leave the skin off.
 Before breading, make sure the salmon is seasoned well.
 Use your hands to massage the seasonings into the skin, giving the spices an even coat on all sides.

 The process to get that delicate breading on the outside is a relatively simple one that I use for quite a few other dishes.
-The order goes exactly like this…flour, egg, then breadcrumbs.
-You’re welcome to use the Italian-style seasoned breadcrumbs if you wish or you can achieve the same effect by adding parsley, garlic powder, onion powder, and a few other things to regular breadcrumbs.

 This is the time to preheat your oven in preparation for the final step.
 When you're ready to cook the salmon, just follow these simple steps: Heat up a pan with a tablespoon of olive oil.
 After the pan has heated for about 1 minute, add the breaded salmon and cook for three minutes on each side.
 The end result should be filets that are golden brown with a slightly crispy coating.